Faculty Receive Discovery Award for Project Highlighting Children with Medical Complexity

 “We care for a substantial number of Latino Spanish-speaking children and their families across our healthcare system who often have medical complexity and ongoing healthcare needs after NICU discharge,” said Boss, the Rembrandt Foundation Professor of Pediatric Palliative Care at Johns Hopkins University School of Medicine, and a Berman Institute faculty member.

-“Our tool will increase family’s knowledge about their child’s medical big picture, being a NICU parent, and preparedness of anticipated challenges after NICU discharge.
+“Our tool will increase a family’s knowledge about their child’s medical big picture, being a NICU parent, and preparedness of anticipated challenges after NICU discharge.
 We believe it will help improve communication between families and medical teams during their admission, promote family-centered care, as well as better prepare families for life at home.”

 Available at the patient’s bedside, “Nos Vamos a Casa” contains a question prompt list (QPL) that Boss and Munoz-Blanco developed in a pilot study by conducting focus groups with NICU and primary care providers, as well as Spanish-speaking parents of NICU patients.
 As parents review the QPL, accessible in Spanish in both print and audio, they can flag the questions they need to have addressed.
 Members of their care team, including doctors, nurses, case managers and social workers, then access that list of highlighted questions electronically, in either English and Spanish, and use it as a guide for discussion with parents.